Civil & Family Protection

 Petitioner & Respondent Representation in Miami

 Andre handles both petitioner and respondent injunction work throughout Miami-Dade and South Florida.
-Each role demands a different posture, evidence strategy, and courtroom approach.
-Knowing both sides means preparing yours for what the other side will do.
+The two roles call for different posture in court.
+Knowing both sides means preparing yours with awareness of what the other side will likely do.

 Petitioner Side